-I write further to an incident that occurred on Thursday 21st January 2021 whereby I am advised that Mr ZZZ physically assaulted AAA, who is an employee of Northampton Partnership Homes.
-This was in the form of pushing her forcibly in the back and then he proceeded to grab her coat and push her out of the property.
-I am advised that during the incident and throughout her visit Mr ZZZ was rude, verbally abusive and swore often.
+I write further to an incident that occurred on xxxxxx whereby I am advised that xxxxx physically assaulted xxxx, who is an employee of Northamptonshire Partnership Homes.
+This was in the form of xxxxx.
+I am advised that during the incident XXXX was rude, verbally abusive and swore often (DELETE IF NOT RELEVANT).